Clara Young (Yiddish theater)

 Clara Young (born as Khaya-Risye Shpikolitser, c.
 1882 in Zlotshev, Galicia – 1952 in Moscow) was a Yiddish theatrical actor.
 Born to parents who loved the stage, she spent her early years in a home that housed rehearsals of traveling Yiddish theater troupes.
-After her father's death, the family went to America, where she soon joined the Tantsman company and went to Boston, there to Zolotarevski's troupe in Montreal, thence to Toronto and to Morris Finkel's theater in Philadelphia.
+After her father's death, the family went to the USA, where she soon joined the Tantsman company and went to Boston, there to Zolotarevski's troupe in Montreal, thence to Toronto and to Morris Finkel's theater in Philadelphia.

 In 1903, she played in the People's Music Hall, where she made a name with songs like Di dame fun Broadvey and Libe mayne.
 In 1909, she went over to the Thalia Theater where her husband Boaz Young was part owner.
 Here, she played serious roles for the first time, Tsipeniu and Got, mentsh un tayvl (God, man and devil) and Kreutzer Sonata and in Dos yidishe harts singing the couplet Sigmund Mogulesko wrote for her, Ikh hob es punkt vi in der heym.
 She played in Di bigamistin (zayn vayb's man) which, along with Avrom Shomer's Alrightnikes, she and her husband took to London in 1911 and then to the Lodz Groys teater and Warsaw's Elyseum Theater.
 Her success encouraged the couple to return to Warsaw, where in 1912 she starred in Anshel Schorr and Joseph Rumshinsky's Dos meydl fun der vest (Di Amerikanerin) and later Khantshe in Amerike and Alma, vu voynstu?
 (Alma, where do you live?) and the German operetta Puptshik.